 1. To take a stranger into one’s family, as son and heir; to take one who is not a child, and treat him as one, giving him a title to the privileges and rights of a child.

 2. In a spiritual sense, to receive the sinful children of men into the invisible church, and into God’s favor and protection, by which they become heirs of salvation by Christ.

 3. To take or receive as one’s own, that which is not naturally so; as, to adopt the opinions of another; or to receive that which is new; as, to adopt a particular mode of husbandry.

 So, that is the true “definition” but adoption means something different to everyone.
 What does adoption mean to YOU?
 Have you adopted or know someone who is adopted?
 Maybe you, yourself were adopted.
 MAYBE you have a sibling that your family adopted OR your sibling was adopted by another family.
 To each, adoption means something different.

 To Those Who Have Been Hurt…

-To those of you who have had a bad adoption experience… failed adoptions or adopted by parents who abused or neglected you….
-I am sorry.
+To those of you who have had a bad adoption experience… failed adoptions or been adopted by parents who abused or neglected you… I am sorry.
 Very sorry.
-Adoption is NOT suppose to be that way.
+Adoption is NOT supposed to be that way.
 Some of you have been hurt by adoption.
 Adoption IS a gift and should be treated that way.

 National Adoption Month…